rowanz/merlot/README.md

 # merlot
 [MERLOT: Multimodal Neural Script Knowledge Models](https://arxiv.org/abs/2106.02636)

-MERLOT is a model for learning what we are calling "neural script knowledge" -- representations about what is going on in videos, spanning multiple video frames with associated captions.
+MERLOT (NeurIPS 2021) is a model for learning what we are calling "neural script knowledge" -- representations about what is going on in videos, spanning multiple video frames with associated captions.

 Visit our project page at [rowanzellers.com/merlot](https://rowanzellers.com/merlot), or read the [full paper](https://arxiv.org/abs/2106.02636) to learn more.